clinicalml/fw-inference/README.md

 ## Instructions
 This code involves several moving parts and cumbersome.
-Hopefully the following detailed instructions
+Ideally, the code would best be implemented in OpenGM's framework using Gurobi for LP/ILP where applicable.

 Create a folder with the name of the experiment
 Create a subfolder with